-4.1 Evaluation Setup
+4.1 EVALUATION SETUP

 Benchmarks.
 We consider the DSRL benchmark (Liu et al., 2023b) and select ten environments from the Bullet Safety Gym (Gronauer, 2022) and Safety Gymnasium (Ji et al., 2023): BallRun, BallCircle, CarRun, CarCircle, HalfCheetah, AntCircle, AntRun, DroneCircle, Hopper, and Swimmer (results for the last four are in Appendix D.1).
 The cost threshold is set to be 20 in these environments.
 As mentioned earlier in Section 2, we choose CPQ and SAC-lag as base algorithms in our proposed framework Marvel for offline training and online finetuning, respectively, due to the effectiveness and representativeness of them.
 Each experiment was conducted using five random seeds, and the results were averaged to generate the final learning curves.
-We use a dataset that includes data provided by DSRL (Liu et al., 2024) and random data generated by a random policy to control the quality of the offline dataset.

 Baselines.
 While Guided Online Distillation (Li et al., 2024) is the only work studying O2O safe RL, its usage of large pretrained model leads to an unfair comparison with standard RL frameworks using typically small-scale policy networks.
 In this work, we compare Marvel with JSRL (Uchendu et al., 2023), as Guided Online Distillation mainly follows this approach except using DT as the pretrained policy.
 Besides, we further adapt some SOTA approaches in O2O RL to O2O safe RL, including SO2 (Zhang et al., 2024) and PEX (Zhang et al., 2023a), and a Warm Start approach as baselines.
 SO2 improves Q-value estimation through Perturbed Value Updates, JSRL and PEX utilize offline pretrained policies for exploration, and Warm Start directly finetunes the policy and Q-networks from offline safe RL without modifications.
-We compare with online learning from scratch, namely From Scratch, i.e., SAC-lag, which can achieve strong performance but require a large number of online interactions.
-For completeness, we also evaluate the performance of Cal-QL (Nakamoto et al., 2023) and SAC-Lag with an offline replay buffer across four representative environments: BallCircle, BallRun, CarCircle, and CarRun.
-The corresponding results are presented in Fig. 6.
-Given the interaction and network update settings in our experiments, we compare our implementation of SAC-lag with the standard FSRL library (Liu et al., 2024) in Appendix D.5, and the results show that their performance is highly comparable.
+We also compare with online learning from scratch, namely From Scratch.
+More importantly, aPID is used to update Lagrange multipliers in all these baseline methods, which in fact already improves the performance of these methods compared to their original designs.
+These baselines provide a meaningful comparison to demonstrate the effectiveness of Marvel in O2O safe RL.
+We provide the detailed descriptions of each baseline algorithm in Appendix C.